BjoernMHaase/fe25519/README.md

 *REALLY* *sure* *that* *your* *call* *stack* *is* *residing* *in* *internal* *memory* *of* *the* *microcontroller* *with* *perfectly* *deterministic* *execution* *timing*!

-For this reason it's disabled by default and yield roughly 670k cycles instead of the ~626k cycles from the paper.
+For this reason it's disabled by default and yields roughly 670k cycles instead of the ~626k cycles from the paper.
 (Have a look at the scalarmult function in order to change this setting).